mikegagnon/linked-lists/README.md

         - Assume correctness
         - Make one step of progress
 - [Lecture 6. `removeLast(...)`] (#lec6)
- - Use Tip 1: Document function
- - Use Tip 2: Base case and recursive case
- - Use Tip 5: Analyze the corner cases
- - Use Tips 3 & 4: Make progress and assume correctness
- - Complete implementation of `removeLast(...)`
 - [Lecture 7. `removeValue(...)`] (#lec7)

 <br><br><br><br>